FelixFengCN/ICNs-annotation/README.md

 Conducts mediation analysis using the PROCESS module in R.
 Cellular/molecular maps are predictors, cognitive probabilistic measures are outcomes, and ICNs serve as mediators.

+📊 Results (in results/)

+This folder contains numerical data underlying the main figures and tables reported in the manuscript.

+📜 License

+All code and example data are released for research and academic use only.
+Please cite the original publication when using any part of this repository.